mendix/docs/addons/APM/upgrade-steps.md

 ---
-title: "Upgrade steps"
+title: "Upgrade Steps"
-space: "Application Performance Monitor"
+space: "Add-Ons"
-category: "Installation"
+category: "APM"
+parent: "installation"
 ---
 This document describes the upgrade steps for version 1.5.5 and above.